open-o11y/build-tools/go/tools/releasing/README.md

     ```

 2. Push tags for ALL updated modules to the upstream remote (not your fork), which are printed by the `tag` script.
-This step must be done manually.
+This step must be done manually, specifying one tag at a time to push.

     ```
-    git push upstream <new tag>
+    git push upstream <new tag 1>
-    git push upstream <new tag>
+    git push upstream <new tag 2>
     ...
     ```

+In the case that you made a mistake in creating Git Tags (e.g. you used the wrong commit hash),
-If you need to undo the tagging of a module set (i.e. you need to delete a module set's tags for the
+you can run the following command to delete all of a specified module set's tags for the
-version specified in `versions.yaml`), you can run the following command.
+version specified in `versions.yaml`.
+This command will not allow you to delete tags that already exist in the upstream remote.

 ```
 ./releasing tag --module-set-name <name> --delete-module-set-tags